Baruch Schieber: Career

 Schieber joined IBM T.J.
 Watson Research Center at Yorktown Heights in 1989 as a Research Staff Member in the Theory of Computation, Mathematical Sciences Department.
 In 1995 he became the manager of the department.
 From 2001 to 2015 Schieber served as the manager of the Optimization Center, Business Analytics and Mathematical Sciences Department of IBM T.J.
 Watson Research Center, and in 2017 he became Manager of the Center for Optimization, Mathematics, and Algorithms there.
 In 2017 Schieber became Manager of the Mathematics of AI, IBM Research AI at IBM T.J.
 Watson Research Center.

-In 2018 he joined the New Jersey Institute of Technology as a Professor and chair of the Department of Computer Science (until June 2022).
+In 2018 he joined the New Jersey Institute of Technology as a professor and chair of the Department of Computer Science (until June 2022).
 In July 2022 he became Director of the Institute for Future Technologies, a partnership of Ben-Gurion University and NJIT.

-Schieber is an Associate Editor of ACM Transactions on Algorithms since the inception of the journal in 2004.
-He was a Guest Editor of IBM Journal of Research and Development special issue on Business Optimization, and an Associate Editor of the Journal of Algorithms from 1998 to 2003.
+Schieber has been an associate editor of ACM Transactions on Algorithms since the inception of the journal in 2004.
+He was a guest editor of IBM Journal of Research and Development special issue on Business Optimization, and an associate editor of the Journal of Algorithms from 1998 to 2003.
 He was also a member of the executive board at the Center for Discrete Mathematics and Theoretical Computer Science (DIMACS) until 2018, and continues to serve on its executive committee.

 Research and publications

 Schieber's research work focuses on algorithms, optimization and business analytics.
 His work includes the development of fast, provably efficient, approximation algorithms for intractable combinatorial optimization problems.
-For these problems, which defy exhaustive search solutions, searching for near optimal solutions is a pragmatic and viable strategy.
+For these problems, which defy exhaustive search solutions, searching for near-optimal solutions is a pragmatic and viable strategy.
 Schieber considered such intractable business optimization problems in areas like scheduling and network design and devised general techniques for solving them.

 Two examples for his techniques are: A unified approach to approximating maximum throughput in resource allocation and scheduling, and a divide-and-conquer approximation paradigm for approximating NP-hard graph optimization problems via Spreading Metrics.